 In the event that a couple is able to come to an agreement on some or all of the issues that must be decided before a divorce can be finalized, they must reduce the agreement to writing and sign it before presenting it to the judge.
 If approved, the parties’ agreements will be made legally binding.
 When this is not possible, the court will be required to make the decision on the parties’ behalf by hearing evidence presented in a series of court appearances.

 Illinois is an equitable distribution state, so when couples cannot agree on how marital assets should be divided, a court will step in and split up the property in a way that it deems fair.
 It is important to note that this only applies to marital assets, which are essentially all assets obtained during the marriage.
 Property that was purchased or obtained before the marriage will remain in the sole possession of the original owner unless it was commingled with marital assets during the marriage.
 Inheritances and gifts also remain in the possession of the recipient, even if given during the marriage.
 When determining what is equitable, courts assess a variety of factors, including the length of the marriage, each spouse’s age and health, the standard of living established during the marriage, and how much property each party brought to the marriage.
 This is an extremely fact-specific analysis, so it is important for divorcing parties to conduct careful financial investigations, the results of which can then be submitted to the judge.

 Contact a Lake Forest Divorce Attorney for Help with Your Case

-If you have questions about filing for divorce, please call Delaney Heckman to speak with a dedicated divorce attorney.
+If you have questions about filing for divorce, please call Andrea Heckman Law to speak with a dedicated divorce attorney.
 Initial consultations are conducted free of charge, so please do not hesitate to call or contact us online today.